pedbernardo/cam-baker/README.md

 ## Next Steps
 - Validate the idea throwing the repo for Camunda and dev community
+- Add more detailed usage instructions, specially on how to handle deploys with `./public` and `./dist` artifacts
+- Add more detailed usage instructions when running Camunda from a Spring Project (no need for `./public`)
 - Add boilerplate project creation using `baker create` command
 - Add a minimal test coverage
 - Change JSDocs Annotations to Typescript